47522

 The origin of species (1890)

 by means of natural selection, or the preservation of favoured races in the struggle for life.
 London : John Murray, 1890.
 Sixth edition, with additions and corrections to 1872 (thirty-ninth thousand).
-Octavo, gilt-lettered green cloth (light wear at head and foot of spine), pp xxi, [blank], 458, folding lithographed plate, light foxing to edges and …
+Octavo, gilt-lettered green cloth (lightly flecked), pp xxi, [blank], 458, folding lithographed plate, light foxing to preliminaries.
+A very good, clean copy.
+A fine …

 -